skienzmatishun/rippreport/content/p/fauxhope-know-the-backstory-2/index.md

 THIS IS THE BACKSTORY TO GENERIC REPORTING:

 The culvert issue was first addressed by the Ripp Report and lawsuits filed against the city over the Publix project on Parker Road.
-The culverts, sewer lines, wetlands issues, drainage, proximity to Fly Creek ,county right a ways, city easements, tree survey missing, were just a few issues---Fauxhope did nothing—then allowed the apartments-- same issues same no action—Now they are expanding building again behind apartments, the developer is given a green flag.
+The culverts, sewer lines, wetlands issues, drainage, proximity to Fly Creek, county right a ways, city easements, tree survey missing, were just a few issues---Fauxhope did nothing—then allowed the apartments-- same issues same no action—Now they are expanding building again behind apartments, the developer is given a green flag.

 {{< socialpreview url="https://thefairhopetimes.blogspot.com/2026/01/funding-sought-again-for-new-fly-creek.html" >}}